basho/basho_docs/content/riak/ts/1.4.0/learn-about/timestamps.md

 For INSERT and SELECT statements, Riak TS supports [ISO 8601] strings which are converted to UTC milliseconds.

-{{% note title="NOTE" %}}
+{{% note title="A Note on ISO 8601 Support" %}}
 ISO 8601 support is useful for casual interactions via riak shell, but we do NOT recommend using ISO 8601 in production applications.
 Instead, use the TS-supported client libraries to pass timestamps as integers for better performance and correctness.
 {{% /note %}}

 #### Reduced Accuracy

-Strings that do not include seconds are referred to by the standard as *reduced accuracy* representations.
+Strings that do not include seconds are referred to as *reduced accuracy* representations.

 Ambiguity can arise with reduced accuracy representations.
-What, precisely, do the comparisons `time > '2015'` or `time <= '2003-05-01T05:10'` mean when translated to epoch time value as stored in Riak TS?
+For instance, what do the comparisons `time > '2015'` or `time <= '2003-05-01T05:10'` mean when translated to epoch time value as stored in Riak TS?

 To resolve those ambiguities, Riak TS expands the reduced accuracy